 This is a decision I had to make.
 I got an email from Charlie: “We’re in Mexico, we played for two hundred people, I think maybe it’s time.”
-There’s a secret to Anthrax, some of it’s explained and some of it is not.
-We have Charlie and Scott, who come from punk music, it’s about aggression which you feel pounding, and you have me and Joey, we’re from melody, I’m a lead guitar player, also happen to play very heavy rhythm but I come from Jimi Hendrix, Cream, Led Zeppelin as well as Iron Maiden and Judas Priest.
-My brother is five years older than me, so I was shown all this other music, the first generation of music as well as jazz and classical music that I’m trained in.
-So me and Joey, what I say is, we put the melody to the mayhem, it’s basically the formula.
-Maybe when Charlie started to play the guitar about the third or fourth Anthrax album, he can’t play good, but he’d play for two or three ours, just riffs and we’re writing an album and I would go “What?
+There’s a secret to Anthrax, some of it’s explained, and some of it is not.
+We have Charlie and Scott, who come from punk music, it’s about aggression which you feel pounding, and you have Joey and me, we’re from melody, I’m a lead guitar player, also happen to play very heavy rhythm.
+Still, I come from Jimi Hendrix, Cream, Led Zeppelin, Iron Maiden, and Judas Priest.
+My brother is five years older than me, so I was shown all this other music, the first generation of music and jazz and classical music that I’m trained in.
+So me and Joey, what I say is, we put the melody to the mayhem.
+It’s basically the formula.
+Maybe when Charlie started to play the guitar about the third or fourth Anthrax album, he can’t play good, but he’d play for two or three hours, just riffs, and we’re writing an album, and I would go.
+“What?
 Play that one again.”

 So you two are the soft side to Anthrax?

 How much you were in touch with your former bandmates when you were doing other things in your life.
-I mean you mentioned earlier that Charlie contacted you via e-mail when he asked you to come back in Anthrax?
+I mean, you mentioned earlier that Charlie contacted you via e-mail when he asked you to come back to Anthrax?

-This was a time where my love for the guitar had just returned somewhat and I was already jamming with two different drummers, but I still had my one store.
+This was when my love for the guitar had just returned somewhat, and I was already jamming with two different drummers, but I still had my one store.
 My decision… the way my personality is, I go all into one thing, I don’t keep many things, businesses, going.
-So we discussed lawyers and all that business kinda things and “We’ll give it a shot.” is what I said, but only if it’s the five of us.
-I had emailed Charlie a few times over the years, he’s the only person I had sent an email to during my absense, so if he wanted to send me an email anytime he could have.
-But beyond that nobody ever talked to anybody, only me and Joey, we talked.
-So the lawyers did their thing and we said we’d see what happens first for six months and if everything goes well, then for eighteen months.
-The first six or nine months was really weird, very much adjustment for me, Joey too, but very much for me because I left the band everything and for ten years after “Sound of White Noise” which you know has sold two million copies, their next album sold 80,000 and the next ones less and less.
+So we discussed lawyers and all that business kinda things, and “We’ll give it a shot.” is what I said, but only if it’s the five of us.
+I had emailed Charlie a few times over the years, he’s the only person I had sent an email to during my absence, so if he wanted to send me an email anytime, he could have.
+But beyond that, nobody ever talked to anybody, only me and Joey, we talked.
+So the lawyers did their thing, and we said we’d see what happens first for six months and if everything goes well, then for eighteen months.
+The first six or nine months was really weird, very much adjustment for me, Joey, too, but very much for me, because I left the band everything and for ten years after “Sound of White Noise” which you know has sold two million copies, their next album sold 80,000 and the next ones less and less.
 The blessing of the five of us, the chemistry, I guess, is not there.
-You can blame it on whatever it is, when you leave someone with a restaurant that’s serving lobster and everyone’s buying it and the day you leave nobody’s coming in for lobster, they’re coming in for hamburgers now, that’s all I have to say.
-I really have nothing else to say, except that coming back and finding out that we play these kinda places, we travel this way, there’s no money, you know, we have to start from nothing again, it’s difficult because for ten years they’re running the business, all of a sudden I’m new, Joey’s new, even though we’re old, we’re new, so it’s a lot of behind the scenes things.
+You can blame it on whatever it is when you leave someone with a restaurant that’s serving lobster, and everyone’s buying it, and the day you leave, nobody’s coming in for lobster.
+They’re coming in for hamburgers now, that’s all I have to say.
+I really have nothing else to say, except that coming back and finding out that we play these kinds of places, we travel this way, there’s no money, you know, we have to start from nothing again, it’s difficult because for ten years they’re running the business, all of a sudden I’m new, Joey’s new, even though we’re old, we’re new, so it’s a lot of behind the scenes things.

 What’s going to happen when the eighteen months are up?

-We’ll see, everybody here wants to make music, I can tell you I wanna make music, I have plenty of music to go and plenty of riffs.
+We’ll see, everybody here wants to make music.
+I can tell you I want to make music, and I have plenty of music to go and plenty of riffs.
 I can’t wait to just bring this to the next level where we should be.
 I can’t believe we spent one year on the road and toured songs that are ten years old to thirteen years old, it’s been ten years for me, thirteen for Joey, and people still come to see us, this for me is baffling, I don’t understand this.
-First you put out new music, then you go on the road, then everybody sing all the songs.
+First, you put out new music, then go on the road, then everybody sings all the songs.
 So, it’s amazing to see a thousand or two hundred thousand people in Download put their arms up in the air and remember who we are after all this time.

 So you at least wish to carry on with the band?

-Yeah, maybe when we were gone, maybe they wrote the music, so this is where they are before I came back, playing a bar, wonderful.
-I don’t care who writes the music, it’s the five of us in the room, I take credit for nothing, the five of us, somehow, some reason, something special.
-Hopefully you’ll get a new Anthrax album by this time next year and we’ll be back to normal.
+Yeah, maybe when we were gone, they wrote the music, so this is where they are before I came back, playing a bar, wonderful.
+I don’t care who writes the music.
+It’s the five of us in the room, and I take credit for nothing, the five of us, somehow, some reason, something special.
+Hopefully, you’ll get a new Anthrax album by this time next year, and we’ll be back to normal.

 No, he was in before they even contacted me.
-He was doing the Helmet thing, but that was kinda like a side thing and I don’t really know the story of what happened and I don’t ask.
-You have to understand, even when we were writing I’m the Man, Charlie and Frankie they grew up in the same house, Charlie’s sister is Frankie’s mother, Frankie has no father, they grew up in the same italian house with like twenty people, grandmother screaming.
-Me and Scott used to drive up all scared to this house to pick them up for practise in the old days.
-I’d say “Scott, you went inside, are they coming out?”
-He’d say “I don’t know, there’s so many people, I don’t know who anybody is anymore.”
-So it’s a family, you know, when two brothers fight.
-When we wrote “I’m the Man”, Frankie threw an Anthrax skateboard at Charlie, we just sat and laughed, I imagine that’s what happened, a lot of business tention at that time, this is me elaborating, not factual, but I would imagine lots of pressures at that time.
+He was doing the Helmet thing, but that was kind of like a side thing, and I don’t really know the story of what happened, and I don’t ask.
+You have to understand; even when we were writing I’m the Man, Charlie, and Frankie, they grew up in the same house.
+Charlie’s sister is Frankie’s mother.
+Frankie has no father; they grew up in the same Italian house with like twenty people, grandmother screaming.
+Scott and I used to drive up all scared to this house to pick them up for practice in the old days.
+I’d say, “Scott, you went inside.
+Are they coming out?”
+He’d say.
+“I don’t know, and there are so many people, I don’t know who anybody is anymore.”
+So it’s a family, you know when two brothers fight.
+When we wrote “I’m the Man,” Frankie threw an Anthrax skateboard at Charlie.
+We just sat and laughed.
+I imagine that’s what happened, a lot of business tension at that time, this is me elaborating, not factual, but I would imagine lots of pressures at that time.

 How have things gone moneywise for you?

 I prefer to speak about the music [laughs].
-Musicwise we’re okay, obviously watchmaking is extremely lucrative for me because in America there’s maybe like three people like me, in the whole world there’s not many either with my credentials.
-So for me it’s the love, I hope to do many other things beside Anthrax, music, like we discussed, me and Joey have one project I wanna do so people can see and feel the true Dan Spitz, the true guitar player.
-Hopefully we get to make a new album together somehow someway?
+Musicwise we’re okay; obviously, watchmaking is extremely lucrative for me because, in America, there are maybe three people like me.
+In the whole world, there are not many either with my credentials.
+It’s the love, and I hope to do many other things besides Anthrax, music.
+Like we discussed, Joey and I have one project I want to do so people can see and feel the true Dan Spitz, the true guitar player.
+Hopefully, we get to make a new album together somehow someway?

-There are rumours which says that Frankie, Scott and Charlie have apparently already done some stuff for the new album, have you heard about that?
+There are rumors that Frankie, Scott, and Charlie have apparently already done some stuff for the new album.
+Have you heard about that?

 They did.
 Joey and I got an email, they just happened to be near Charlie’s house doing some press, the three of them, so they got together and jammed, that’s it, beyond that everybody knows that once again there’s no formula, the five of us are gonna get together in a room and write some music or there’s not gonna be a new real Anthrax album, that’s my words.
-Like I said there’s still a pattern for the last ten years that has been set, nobody ever took my spot, he [Paul Crook] was my roadie, he was never part of Anthrax, the next guy was never part of Anthrax, Fred Flintstone as they they call him, these are just hired people who make 500$ a week or whatever they make.
-And John Bush, yeah, he writes lyrics, but that’s not Anthrax, there’s only one Anthrax that everybody wants to see and everybody can’t wait for new music for.
+As I said, there’s still a pattern for the last ten years that has been set.
+Nobody ever took my spot; he [Paul Crook] was my roadie, he was never part of Anthrax, the next guy was never part of Anthrax, Fred Flintstone as they call him, these are just hired people who make 500$ a week or whatever they make.
+And John Bush, yeah, writes lyrics, but that’s not Anthrax.
+There’s only one Anthrax that everybody wants to see, and everybody can’t wait for new music.

-There are a lot of people that realize as they get older that there was only one magic, only one unexplained, like I said, we get in a room and we write and we play, we can’t explain certain things.
-I know what Scott’s gonna play before he play’s it and it’s not from just being with him for all those years.
+Many people realize that as they get older, there was only one magic, only one unexplained; like I said, we get in a room, and we write, and we play, we can’t explain certain things.
+I know what Scott’s gonna play before he plays it, and it’s not from just being with him for all those years.

-It’s funny that when I interviewed Alex Skolnick on last summer he mentioned similar reasons for their re-union…
+It’s funny that when I interviewed Alex Skolnick last summer, he mentioned similar reasons for their re-union…

-He’s a good guy, a does a lot of jazz stuff in Manhattan too.
-If you watch Alex you see some of the avenues that I will explore if I will continue doing music, so people can see how I really play because in Anthrax it’s so fast paced and calls for a different style than what my soul calls for in lead guitar work.
-So when we get a chance to do something else, it will be heavy, but with lots of space to really show people “Let’s go, Joey can sing, watch this motherfuckers!”.
+He’s a good guy a does a lot of jazz stuff in Manhattan too.
+If you watch Alex, you see some of the avenues that I will explore if I will continue making music, so people can see how I really play because, in Anthrax, it’s so fast-paced and calls for a different style than my soul calls for in lead guitar work.
+So when we get a chance to do something else, it will be heavy, but with lots of space to really show people, “Let’s go, Joey can sing, watch this motherfuckers!”.